 transaction also stores the local commit time in its binary log

 View change events, which are exclusive to Group Replication,

 are a special case.
 Transactions containing these events are

-generated by each server but share the same GTID (so, they are
+generated by each group member but share the same GTID (so, they

-not first executed in a source and then replicated to the group,
+are not first executed in a source and then replicated to the

 One of the most common ways to monitor replication delay (lag)

 in previous MySQL versions was by relying on the